Epson Creative Gym with Rizzoli Graphic Institute-breakinglatest.news-Breaking Latest News

+Epson Italia, in collaboration with the Rizzoli Institute of Milan, launches a challenge to students: to develop a visual communication project in the retail sector.
+A way to deal with the times and demands of the world of work

-“Epson Creative Gym – Technology and creativity for point of sale communication” is the project that Epson Italia and the Rizzoli Institute of Milan have developed to involve the students of the third grade classes of the institute in a theoretical-practical activity with a concrete goal: to develop and implement a communication project for the large-scale retail sector.
+“Epson Creative gym – Technology and creativity for communication at the point of sale” is the project that Epson Italy and the Rizzoli Institute of Milan have developed to involve the students of the institute’s third classes in a theoretical-practical activity with a goal concrete: developing and implementing a communication project for the GDO sector.

 The aim of the initiative, which will take place between October and January, is to enhance the importance of printed visual communication in the retail sector through a training course, developed at various times with experts from the Japanese company and teachers from the Rizzoli Institute.